psanford/donutdb/README.md

 Data Types stored in the dynamo table:

-- File System metadata
-This is a list of all files on the filesystem.
-This will be stored in a single primary key named "files" with a sort key of 0.
-Each attribute key will be a file path and the value will be any additional metadata stored for that file.

 - File data
 This is where the bytes for each file is stored.
 The primary key for a file will be `fileV1-${filename}`.
 Each file will be split into 4k